FAIRmat-NFDI/AreaC-DOC/docs/uploading_and_publishing/howto_upload_data.md

     </label>
 </div>

-The name of the upload can be modify by clicking on the pen icon (:fontawesome-solid-pen:).
+The name of the upload can be modify by clicking on the pen icon :fontawesome-solid-pen:.
 The other icons correspond to:

 <!--Confirm with Lauri the icons-->
 - :fontawesome-solid-user-group: _Manage members_: allows users to invite collaborators by defining co-authors and reviewers roles.